Food & Drink

 #2 Discover The Delicious World Of Plant-Based Eating

-From the most delicious vegan cheese sauce we've ever tasted to the Beyond Burger which is so realistic some vegos can't even hack it, the plant-based world is buzzing with delicious options.
+From the most delicious vegan cheese sauce we've ever tasted to v2food's plant-based burgers which are so realistic some vegos can't even hack it, the plant-based world is buzzing with delicious options.
 Even Magnum has joined the trend.

 If you're keen to give it a whirl, this climate-friendly diet suggests swapping one meal a day for a plant-based alternative.
 Why would we do this?
 The hard facts say that animal agriculture is the second leading cause of global warming, it contributes to 14.5% of the world's greenhouse gasses (that's a lot of cow farts), and is a whopping contributor to biodiversity loss thanks to the sheer size of land required for farming practices.
 On top of this, 17% of Earth's fresh water is being drunk by livestock or used to make feed.